embEDUx/documentation/usage/linux/README.md

 the desired kernel version can be obtained from [dev.gentoo.org](https://dev.gentoo.org/~mpagano/genpatches/tarballs/).

-**Important: Because Gentoo patches are needed, the user has to check which base version of the kernel sources was used for patches.
-Most of the time it is the *\<Major\>.\<Minor\>* version (eg. 3.17, 3.18, 3.19).
+**Important: Because Gentoo patches are applied during build process, the user has to check which base version of the kernel sources was used for patches.
+The *\<Major\>.\<Minor\>* version (eg. 3.17, 3.18, 3.19) is a common base version for the Gentoo patches.
 The Gentoo patches don't strictly follow the kernel version, which can lead to the situation, that Gentoo patches 3.18.8 result in the linux kernel version 3.18.7.**

 ## Platform branch
 The *platform* branch has to contain all platform dependent informations and a